verbal-noun/dont-fall-game/README.md

 ## Querying and observational method

 Post-task walkthroughs and interview were used as the querying technique and observational methods.
+Considering our game is an intensive game, and involves a lot of focus, it is not likely to interrupt the players as they are playing the game.
+Also, the process and mechanisms are not too complicated, so the chances of their forgetting their previous actions are small.
+Rather than questionnaire, we used the interview method, because most of our questions are open, and require their personal ideas and unbounded thoughts.
+With the face-to-face interview and the voice recording with their consents, more details can be recorded, and we identified some problems or concerns we did not notice by ourselves.

 10 participants, aged from 19 to 21, with balanced gender division, who are peers of our group members, were invited to complete our evaluation interview.

 Participants were asked to watch the trailer at the beginning of the game to get familiar to the storyline, and play the game by themselves.
 After fifteen minutes if they have not finished the game by themselves, the cheating mode was introduced to them.
 After they finished the game, eleven questions, regarding to the overall impression and feeling (e.g. Is there anything you want to say right after you played this game?
 What kind of game do you think it is?), design (How do you like the overall visual/sound effects?
 Will you associate the actions with the outcome you expect to achieve?), improvements (Where do you think we can improve our game?
 Is there any bugs that you noticed?), and evaluation (How likely would you recommend this game to your friends, rating from 1 to 10?, How much are you willing to pay for this game if it is in the game store?), were asked, and voice recordings were applied.